-Table 2: Impact on assessed historic assets within the 500 metre radius assessment area
+Table 2: Impact on assessed historic assets within the 500 metre assessment area

-ID Number Historic Asset Name Historic Asset Type Level of Direct Impact Level of Indirect Impact Level of Impact on Setting Level of Impact on Significance 1 NEWHOUSE (WEST); NEWHOUSE A ROUND BARROW None Moderate Negative Moderate Negative None 2 NEWHOUSE (EAST); NEWHOUSE B ROUND BARROW None Low Negative Low Negative None 7 NEWHOUSE ROUND BARROW GROUP ROUND BARROW CEMETERY None Low- Moderate Negative Low- Moderate Negative None 3 NEWHOUSE (CENTRAL); NEWHOUSE C ROUND BARROW None Low- Moderate Negative Low- Moderate Negative None 4 LITTLE NEWHOUSE; NEWHOUSE D STANDING STONE (POSSIBLE) None None None None 5 NEWHOUSE ROUND BARROW, RING BARROW (POSSIBLE) None None None None 6 NEWHOUSE ROUND BARROW (POSSIBLE) None None None None 8 NEW HOUSE DEFENDED ENCLOSURE None None None None
+ID Number Historic Asset Name Historic Asset Type Level of Direct Impact Level of Indirect Impact Level of Impact on Setting Level of Impact on Significance 1 NEWHOUSE (WEST); NEWHOUSE A ROUND BARROW None Low- Moderate Negative Low- Moderate Negative None 2 NEWHOUSE (EAST); NEWHOUSE B ROUND BARROW None Low Negative Low Negative None 7 NEWHOUSE ROUND BARROW GROUP ROUND BARROW CEMETERY None Low- Moderate Negative Low- Moderate Negative None 3 NEWHOUSE (CENTRAL); NEWHOUSE C ROUND BARROW None Low- Moderate Negative Low- Moderate Negative None 4 LITTLE NEWHOUSE; NEWHOUSE D STANDING STONE (POSSIBLE) None None None None 5 NEWHOUSE ROUND BARROW, RING BARROW (POSSIBLE) None None None None 6 NEWHOUSE ROUND BARROW (POSSIBLE) None None None None 8 NEW HOUSE DEFENDED ENCLOSURE None None None None

 - 10.2 Table 2 shows that within a 500 metre radius of the proposed development, only the scheduled Round Barrow Cemetery at New House (PE178), consisting of three separate barrows, would be exposed to a negative impact from the development.
-Full details of the assessment of direct and indirect impact for each of the historic assets in Table 2 can be found in Appendix B. - 10.2.1 The proposed development would result in a Low-Moderate Negative impact on the setting of the Round Barrow Cemetery, although there would be a Moderate Negative impact on the western barrow of the group.
+Full details of the assessment of direct and indirect impact for each of the historic assets in Table 2 can be found in Appendix B. - 10.2.1 The proposed development would result in a Low-Moderate impact on the setting of the Round Barrow Cemetery.
 It should be noted that this assessment shows that the setting of the monument has already been considerably changed by post-medieval farming and modern agricultural and industrial development. - 10.2.2 There would be no impact on the Significance of the Round Barrow Cemetery, however.
 It is of national importance and scheduled for its group value, condition and archaeological potential.
 Setting is not